The Governance of Artificial Intelligence

 - Deals with the complex problem of governing data, algorithms, computing, and applications to health, finance, and conflicts

-- Companion website includes a series of videos from the author, providing supplementary information and guidance for understanding key concepts
+- Includes a companion website with a series of videos from the author, providing supplementary information and guidance for understanding key concepts

 Computer Science researchers, artificial intelligence researchers, and researchers and practitioners working in the field of IT management and public policy.
 The primary audience also includes data analysts, software engineers, as well as researchers and professionals across the fields of science and engineering